-We have audited the accompanying consolidated financial statements of Al Arafa for Investment and Consultancies (An Egyptian Joint company - Under Public Free Zone), which comprise the consolidated statement of financial position as of January 31, 2023, and the consolidated statements of Profit or Loss, comprehensive income, changes in equity and cash flows for the financial year then ended, and a summary of significant accounting policies and other explanatory notes.
+We have reviewed the accompanying consolidated interim statement of financial position of Al Arafa for Investment and Consultancies (An Egyptian Joint company - Under Public Free Zone) as of April 30, 2023 and the related consolidated interim statements of profit or loss, comprehensive income, changes in equity and cash flows for the three-month period then ended, and a summary of significant accounting policies and other explanatory notes.
+Management is responsible for the preparation and fair presentation of these consolidated interim financial statements in accordance with Egyptian Accounting Standards.
+Our responsibility is to express a conclusion on these consolidated interim financial statements based on our limited review.